 The William G. Kohner Memorial Scholarship was established in 1967 as designated by Mr. Kohner's will.
 Archival records show that Mr. Kohner received an M.S. in Forestry from UM in 1920.
 The award is designated for a sophomore, junior, returning senior, or returning graduate student and is based on scholarship and service to the College.

-Wyman Schmidt Family Endowed Scholarship in Forest Ecology and Silviculture
+Wyman & Patricia Schmidt Family Endowed Scholarship in Forest Ecology and Silviculture

-The Wyman Schmidt Family Endowed Scholarship in Forest Ecology and Silviculture is awarded to a CFC undergraduate or graduate student who is focusing their studies on forest ecology.
+This fund will provide one scholarship annually to a College of Forestry and Conservation undergraduate or graduate student who is focusing their studies on forest ecology.
 The preference is that this scholarship will be awarded to a student who is studying forest ecology and silviculture in larch ecosystems.
 This is a merit-based award.